 -

-Data Analytics Tools: Utilize data analytics tools to analyze large datasets and identify trends and patterns that would be difficult to detect manually.
+Data Analytics Tools: make use of data analytics tools to analyze large datasets and identify trends and patterns that would be difficult to detect manually.
 This can provide valuable insights for evaluating the effectiveness of adjustments and identifying areas for further improvement.

 -